Everything You Need to Know About Money as a New Immigrant to Canada

 - Canadian Imperial Bank of Commerce (CIBC)

-Without going into too much detail, the only real difference between the major banks is the colour of their logos.
-They all provide similar services, such as chequing and savings accounts, safety deposit boxes, and credit cards.
+Most banks in Canada provide similar services, such as chequing and savings accounts, safety deposit boxes, and credit cards.
 Interest rates offered on basic savings accounts are usually low, which is why many people also use online banks (see below).
-Most checking accounts come with a small monthly fee, but one thing to consider looking further into are the premium accounts which offer you more services (with a slightly higher fee).
+Most checking accounts come with a small monthly fee, but one thing to consider looking further into are the premium accounts that offer you more services (with a slightly higher fee).

-Canada also has a few branches of major international banks such as the State Bank of India (SBI) and the Hongkong and Shanghai Banking Corporation (HSBC).
+Canada also has a few branches of major international banks such as the State Bank of India (SBI).
 Although these may be banks you’re already familiar with and naturally more inclined to choose, keep in mind that they have limited branches in Canada, and it may not make sense to use them for your daily banking needs.

 Unfortunately, new immigrants to Canada will not be able to carry credit scores over from their previous countries, and need to rebuild their credit scores from scratch.
 If you’re unfamiliar with the idea of a credit score, it’s a number between 300-900 that determines how creditworthy you are.
 The higher your number, the more likely that you’ll be approved for a loan in the future.